These are the most important things you can do:

 Don’t push it and put yourself at risk!

-Your safety is of paramount importance, and there’s no benefit to being aggressive toward the other driver or otherwise trying to pressure him to give you their information.
+Your safety is of paramount importance, and there’s no benefit to being aggressive toward the other driver or otherwise trying to pressure him to give you his insurance details.
 If the other driver refuses, don’t push your luck or endanger your safety.
 Leave him alone, avoid provocation, and take steps to get information without letting the other driver know you’re doing so.

 Get a License Plate Number